 At the root of many of these debates is human rights, a subject on which unrivalled quantities of nonsense are spoken.

-This recent post presents a pragmatic argument for human rights in the security field, concluding:
+This election-time post from 2017 presents a pragmatic argument for human rights in the security field, concluding:

 Human rights are not the preserve of the faint-hearted.
 Rather, they legitimise and strengthen both the fight against terrorism and the defence of democracy.

 It links to this article in Prospect, based on an address given to the Parliamentary Assembly of the Council of Europe in Strasbourg, which discusses the role of human rights in helping us decide what must be tolerated – and what must not.